-- Understand how nonlinear functions can be used to model complex optimization problems. - Understand how to characterize types of solutions of nonlinear optimization problems (NLPs). - Understand and be able to use common methodology for the numerical solution of NLPs. - Understand the central role of Newton's method in the numerical solution of NLPs. - Understand the central role of constraint qualifications in characterizing constrained NLP solutions. - Be familiar with various software packages available for solving NLPs. - Be able to apply course concepts in practice to solve NLPs.
+- Understand how nonlinear functions can be used to model complex optimization problems. - Understand how to characterize types of solutions of NLPs. - Understand and be able to use common methodology for the numerical solution of NLPs. - Understand the central role of (sub)gradient methods in the numerical solution of NLPs. - Understand the central role of Newton's method in the numerical solution of NLPs. - Understand the central role of constraint qualifications in characterizing constrained NLP solutions. - Be familiar with various software packages available for solving NLPs. - Be able to apply course concepts in practice to solve NLPs.